 If necessary, the AED will tell you where to put electrodes (pads) on the person’s body.
 The device may deliver more than one shock.

 The AED may instruct you to continue CPR after the shock.
-Continue CPR until the ambulance arrives.
+Continue CPR until the ambulance arrives and a paramedic takes over.

 Buying an AED